 - Distillation under reduced pressure preserves delicate flavors.

-- Example: Oxley Gin
+- Example: Oxley Gin.

 Here is the pros and cons analysis of different gin distillation methods: